 Minnesota Manufacturing Employers Speak from various regions of the state.
 They reveal what they are looking for in their new hires and current workforce, the skills and experience employers need but are not finding, and how educational institutions can help to address these gaps.
 Employers' spoken quotes are organized into general themes and issues.

 A competency is the ability to apply related knowledge and skills to perform critical work functions or tasks.
 A competency model is a collection of competencies that can help you understand what essential skills are involved in an occupation.

 Research manufacturing competency models to learn which skills successful workers have.

 Do you know if you're interested in Engineering, Boilermaking, or Precision Metal Working?
 Research majors in manufacturing to find a list of majors to choose from.
 For each major, you can learn about the types of degrees offered,

-- Minnesota State offers a variety of manufacturing programs, short-term training programs, and courses.
+Minnesota State offers a variety of manufacturing programs, short-term training programs, and courses.
 You can find both online and in-person options.
+Search for training.

 Certifications are credentials showing that you have mastered a specific skill or technology.
 Having a certification can make you more competitive in the job market.
 The CareerOneStop Certification Finder will help you find certifications for manufacturing occupations.
 Select Production in the List of Occupations to pick from manufacturing occupations.